NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/find-rate-limit.md

 ### 1. Define the scope

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and zone.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account and zone.
 2. Go to **Security** > **Analytics**.

 3. In the **HTTP requests** tab, select a specific time period: